UniFormal/uniformal.github.io/doc/development/contributing.md

 #### Updating the release branch

+Before a release is made the version string stored in [src/mmt-api/resources/versioning/system.txt](https://github.com/UniFormal/MMT/blob/master/src/mmt-api/resources/versioning/system.txt) should be increased appropriatly.

-To mark a version of MMT as a release, we again use pull requests.
+Once such a change has landed on master, when then again use pull requests to mark a version of MMT as a release.
 This time we merge from ```master``` onto ```release```.
 Again go to the main repository page and select [New pull request](https://github.com/UniFormal/MMT/compare/release...master).
 Choose ```release``` as the base and ```master``` as the head.